dream-gcm/dream-docker/2025-05-12_tuto-install-participants.md

   <summary>Option 2: Download by clicking on the GitHub webpage</summary>

     * Because the DREAM code repository is private you will need to be logged in to [https://github.com/](https://github.com/) before going to the page below and clicking download.
-    * Once loged in, go to [https://github.com/dream-gcm/DREAM/tree/dev-in-Docker](https://github.com/dream-gcm/DREAM/tree/dev-in-Docker)
+    * Once logged in, go to [https://github.com/dream-gcm/DREAM/tree/dev-in-Docker](https://github.com/dream-gcm/DREAM/tree/dev-in-Docker)
     * Click on the green CODE button and then 'Download zip' in the menu.
     * Save this zip file in your workshop directory and unzip it.